 Hello everyone, trust all is well with you and your lovely pets.
 Hope you are all keeping safe in the current situation.
-In our last blog post we had talked about the common problem of ticks and fleas that we have especially with our pet dogs.
-Today we will talk about another common problem that arises during monsoon.
+In our last blog post, we talked about the common problem of ticks and fleas, especially with our pet dogs.
+Today we will talk about another common problem “Cat Matted Hair” that arises during monsoon and some tips to care for your pet cat’s hair.
 Dogs and Cats with long hair will start having hair problems during monsoon.
 If they go out and get wet or even if there is a lot of humidity or moisture in the air, their hair starts getting affected.
 They will start having hair loss or matting.

-It is important to take care of your pet’s hair.
-I say this from personal experience as it had happened with my Saint Bernard – Florence and Persian Cat – Winnie.
-As you know, both these breeds have long hair and if good care is not taken, then their hair tends to get messed up easily.
-Matting and Hair Loss are the most common problems with long haired pets.
+It is essential to take care of your pet’s hair.
+I know this from personal experience with my Saint Bernard, Florence, and Persian cat, Winnie.
+As you know, both these breeds have long hair, and if good care is not taken, then their hair tends to get messed up easily.
+Matting and Hair Loss are the most common problems with long-haired pets.

-Matting can be equally stressful for the pets to have and for the parents to treat.
+Matting can be equally stressful for the pets that have it and for the parents that treat it.
 Matting is when the hair gets into a lump and sticks together.
-Over a period, it tends to increase and get thicker or spread over the body of the pet.
-When you touch the matted hair of your dog or cat it feels thick and hard, probably like the name suggests, like a mat or rug, more like a door mat.
+Over time, it tends to increase and get thicker or spread over the body of the pet.
+When you touch the matted hair of your dog or cat, it feels thick and stiff, probably like the name suggests, like a mat or rug, more like a doormat.

-During monsoons, Winnie’s hair starts matting if I do not brush or comb them regularly.
-She used to feel so itchy as it was like a one-centimetre-thick coat covering her body and she used to scratch all over her body all day.
+During monsoons, Winnie’s hair starts matting if I do not brush or comb it regularly.
+She used to feel so itchy as it was like a one-centimeter-thick coat covering her body and she used to scratch all over her body all day.
 I tried many things but had a really hard time trying to get rid of her matted hair.
-Then one fine day Winnie herself managed to open the matted hair from near her neck by her constant scratching.
+Then one fine day, Winnie herself managed to untangle the matted hair from near her neck with her constant scratching.
 That gave me the window of opportunity to do something for her.

 Now I brush and comb her hair daily to ensure that this does not happen again.
-If there was ever something that pet-parents of long-haired cats and dogs should do religiously – it is to take care of their pet’s hair.
-Grooming them by regularly brushing and trimming will make them look prettier and make you too look like a proud parent.
+If there was ever something that pet parents of long-haired cats and dogs should do religiously, it is to take care of their pet’s hair.
+Grooming them by regularly brushing and trimming will make them look prettier and will also make you look like a proud parent.

-Hope you found this post useful.
+I hope you found these pet hair care tips useful.
 Please do share your experiences or questions with us in the comments section below.
 We hope you will visit our blog regularly and find our posts and articles useful.
 Do send us your suggestions on what you would like us to write about in our future blogs.
-We look forward to a healthy participation from the Petofy community and look forward to your comments and queries regarding our posts and articles and we will try our best to answer them to the best of our ability.
+We look forward to healthy participation from the Petofy community and look forward to your comments and queries regarding our posts and articles.
+We will try our best to answer them to the best of our ability.

-Wish you a great day ahead and lots of love to the lovely pets everywhere.
+I wish you a great day ahead and lots of love for all the lovely pets everywhere.